-Either of the following is a co-requisite for Year 12 History Extension: 15020 Ancient History (2 units - Year 12) 15270 Modern History (2 units - Year 12)
+Either of the following is a co-requisite for Year 12 History Extension:

+15270 Modern History (2 units - Year 12)

 1 unit for HSC only

 History Extension provides students with opportunities to examine the way history is constructed and the role of historians.
 Students investigate the nature of history and changing approaches to its construction through sampling the works of various writers, historians and others involved in the practice of history.
 Students apply their understanding to undertake an individual investigative project, focusing on an area of changing historical interpretation.